exlunaproject/catarinka/catarinka/README.md

 ## Dependencies

-* All included in the `src` directory, except the following which you need to download separately:
+* All included here, except the following which you need to download separately:
 * [DCEF](https://github.com/hgourvest/dcef3) or [WACEF](https://bitbucket.org/WaspAce/wacef), needed by CatChromium.
 See [dcef-mod](https://github.com/felipedaragon/dcef-mod) for a copy of the latest CEF components, with or without minor modifications
 * [DCPcrypt 2](https://bitbucket.org/wpostma/dcpcrypt2010) - needed by CatDCP.
 * [SynWeb 1.5](https://code.google.com/p/synweb/) and [SynEdit](http://sourceforge.net/projects/synedit/) - needed by CatSynEdit.